jaswinder6991/loops-near-intents-workshop/README.md

 - Basic understanding of blockchain concepts
 - Familiarity with command-line interfaces
 - Node.js development experience (helpful but not required)
-- Access to testnet funds (guidance provided in workshop)
+- Access to mainnet NEAR funds (guidance provided in workshop)

 ## ⚡ Quick Start